Best payment plans for real estate projects in

 Financial

-are not locked into a rigid payment cycle.
-Instead, they benefit from a
+Flexibility – Buyers are not locked into a rigid payment cycle.
+Instead,

-balanced approach that adapts to their financial capacity.
+they benefit from a balanced approach that adapts to their financial capacity.

 Risk

-payments ensure accountability as progress is made on-site.
+while milestone payments ensure accountability as progress is made on-site.

 Broader

-model suits a wide spectrum of investors, including salaried professionals,
+Market Appeal – This model suits a wide spectrum of investors, including

-overburdening buyers at any one stage.
+distributes payments without overburdening buyers at any one stage.

-Customization – Many housing societies and
+Customization –

-developers in Pakistan, such as Bahria Town
+Many housing societies and developers in Pakistan, such as Bahria

-and Capital Smart City,
+Town and Capital Smart City, design

-to their target audience.
+their target audience.

 Example in the Pakistani Market

-Islamabad priced at PKR 10
+an apartment in Islamabad priced at PKR 10 million under

-million under a hybrid plan:
+a hybrid plan:

 25% Down

-Payment → PKR 2.5
+Payment → PKR 2.5 million upfront.

-40% in Fixed
+40% in

-Installments → PKR 4
+Fixed Installments → PKR 4 million spread across quarterly

-million spread across quarterly payments over 3 years.
+payments over 3 years.

-25% Linked
+25%

-to Construction Progress → Payments tied to key milestones such as foundation, structure,
+Linked to Construction Progress → Payments tied to key

 10% at

-utilities, registration, and handover costs.
+Possession → Covering utilities, registration, and handover costs.

-progress, creating trust between buyer and developer.
+to visible construction progress, creating trust between buyer and developer.

-Mortgage / Bank
+Mortgage /

-Financing Plan in Real Estate
+Bank Financing Plan in Real Estate

 A Mortgage